eli-eric/ELI-panda/README.md

 On the deployment server we have nginx web server wich is working like a reverse proxy and forward the requests like that:

 http://panda.eli-beamlines.eu -> localhost:5000(docker container) - frontend
-http://api.panda.eli-beamlines.eu -> localhost:1323(docker container) - backend
+http://api.panda.eli-beamlines.eu -> localhost:50000(docker container) - backend

 We can configure GitHub actions to automate build/test/deploy - for now Jiří Švácha will do that manualy and prepare these [Actions](https://github.com/eli-eric/ELI-panda/actions).

+## Microservices

+### How to add new microservice

+Create new folder with the name of the new microservice inside ELI-panda/backend/microservices folder

+`cd $projectdestination/ELI-panda/backend/microservices`

+`mkdir new-microservice-name`